Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 </center>

-<p style="text-align: center; font-style: italic;"> PM2.5 air pollution across the U.S. </p>
+<p style="text-align: center; font-style: italic;"> PM2.5 pollution across the U.S. </p>

 The blotch of red towards the middle-left of the country is Salt Lake City, where due to the perimeter of mountains surrounding the inhabited valley floor (forming a bowl-like geometry), nasty air can get trapped and accumulate.
 This is especially bad in the winter, when a blanket of warm air forms a “lid” on top of the colder valley floor – this is called the *winter inversion*, which is a spooky name.

 I had heard about this prior to moving to SLC.
 But this winter I really haven’t seen a cause for concern.
 Admittedly, I don’t check air quality often, but if it was really that bad I think I’d have heard?
 That all said, I was curious to see what the air quality in SLC is today and how it has changed over time.

 Poking around, I came across an article in DeseretNews titled “Visualizing SLC air pollution in 35 years and what it tells us.”
-The article, ([here])( https://www.deseret.com/2015/5/7/20564270/visualizing-slc-air-pollution-in-35-years-and-what-it-tells-us), links to a web-based visualization which unfortunately returns “site can’t be reached.”
+The [article]( https://www.deseret.com/2015/5/7/20564270/visualizing-slc-air-pollution-in-35-years-and-what-it-tells-us), links to a web-based visualization which unfortunately returns “site can’t be reached.”
 I sent the article’s author a note to let her know, and in the meantime decided to see if I could pull air quality data and visualize it myself.

 The EPA makes air quality data available to the public via their AirData Quality Monitors web app.
 Below are all the monitors across the U.S. for the 5 primary pollutants used in evaluating air quality (carbon monoxide, nitrogen dioxide, ozone, PM2.5, and sulfur dioxide):